anoopsarkar/nlp-class/hw1.md

     source venv/bin/activate
     pip3 install -r requirements.txt

+Note that if you do not change the requirements then after you have set up the virtual environment `venv` you can simply run the following command to get started with your development for the homework:

+    source venv/bin/activate

 This task involves writing or creating weighted context-free grammars in order to parse English sentences and utterances.
 The vocabulary is fixed.